mlartorg/datafest/index.md

 &nbsp;

 ## 17:00 MSK [Roman Kosovichev](https://www.artlebedev.com/romandkos/)
 Roman will talk about the first in the world non-existed designer with real satisfied customers and how AI replaces humans in the design and creative fields.

 Would machines lead to new art-direction processes?

 &nbsp;

 ## 18:00 MSK [Evgeny Kashin & Yuri Viazovetskyi](https://mlart.org/datafest)
 Evgeny and Yuri will discuss the neural network art gallery, how it is constructed, and how to train the neural network to generate paintings.

-We will also talk about how to generate not just random paintings, but matching the user query.
+They will also talk about how to generate not just random paintings, but matching the user query.

 &nbsp;